pyaethu-aung/personal-blog/content/posts/2025121301/index.en.md

 ```
 1. `go mod tidy`: Removes unused dependencies and adds missing ones.
 2. `if [ -n "$(git diff --name-only go.mod go.sum)" ]; then`: The workflow runs `git diff` on `go.mod` and `go.sum`.
 If there are changes, it means the developer did not run `go mod tidy` locally before push.
 In that case, the workflow fails with `exit 1`.

+## Conclusion
+This linting workflow cannot check 100% of code quality issues.
+It helps pull request review and catches many common problems.
+But reviewers still need to review design patterns and cognitive complexity carefully.
+I may write about more useful workflows soon.
+You can also explore the repo in my GitHub for examples of other workflows.